clartaq/cwiki/resources/private/md/Work_Notes.md

 It also let me get rid of the dependency on `javax.xml.bind`, 19 Dec 2018, 11:01:22 am.

+##### Program Should Offer to Save Seed Pages when Exiting the Editor, 17 Dec 2018, 04:25:32 pm. #####

+When exiting the editor, the program should check if the page being edited was a seed page.
+If so, it should offer to save it to a file (so I don't forget to do it before erasing the page database for testing or release).

 ##### Have Seen on Occaision the HTTP Requests Contain Two Copies of Authentication and Authorization data, 18 Dec 2018, 04:18:40 pm. #####

 Ought to find out how and where this occurs.